It was a Flyers' win with a capital "U."

 It's the type of game the Flyers lost earlier in the season during their previous homestead when they came out sloppy against the lowly Arizona Coyotes in an eventual 4-3 loss in overtime.

 "I thought this was a boring game," Jakub Voracek said.
 "Honestly, I don't think we played good today, but we got the win, which is really important.
 You're not going to play great every night.
 We played well when we needed to, but we can play a lot better, which is positive."

 Nothing was uglier than the game's first goal when Brian Elliott attempted to play the puck behind his net.
 Buffalo's Zemgus Girgensons intercepted Elliott's pass and fed the puck to Ryan O'Reilly, who had a wide-open, unattended net in front of him.

 "They came hard and a little miscommunication," Elliott said.
 "Bad play on my part and we did a heck of a job of coming back and tying that up.
 That can go sideways in a hurry.
-We sorted it out, but our first period was kinda sloppy."
+We sorted it out, but our first period was kind of sloppy."

-After Elliott nearly made the same mistake again in the opening period, the Flyers rebounded to the tie game at 1-1 as Travis Sanheim scored his first NHL goal off a feed from Dale Weise.
-However, even Sanheim admits, the goal was a silver lining from a dark cloud that was looming over him defensively with failed clears and breakdowns in coverage.
+After Elliott nearly made the same mistake again in the opening period, the Flyers rebounded to the tie game at 1-1 as Travis Sanheim scored his first NHL goal off a feed from Dale Weise (see highlights).
+However, even Sanheim admitted, the goal was a silver lining from a dark cloud that was looming over him defensively with failed clears and breakdowns in coverage.